SueRtx/PierreSweetTreat.Solution/README.md

 #### By Sue Roberts

-####  MVC web application to manage their sweet and savory treats with user authentication .
+####  MVC web application to manage their sweet and savory treats with user authentication.

 ## Technologies Used